chandhiny/UIAutomationChan/README.md

 This UI Automation specializes on Shadow DOM elements

-To this Project, you can use mvn clena test command - a general maven project
+To this Project, you can `use mvn clean test` command - a general maven project